New institutionalism: Sociological institutionalism

 Sociological institutionalism is a form of new institutionalism that concerns "the way in which institutions create meaning for individuals, providing important theoretical building blocks for normative institutionalism within political science".
 Some sociological institutionalists argue that institutions have developed to become similar (showing an isomorphism) across organizations even though they evolved in different ways.
 Institutions are therefore seen as important in cementing and propagating cultural norms.
 Sociological institutionalists also emphasize how the functions and structures of organizations do not necessarily reflect functional purposes, but rather ceremonies and rituals.
 Actors comply with institutional rules and norms because other types of behavior are inconceivable; actors follow routines because they take a for-granted quality.
+However, later research within institutional theory has suggested that such pressures do not always lead to uniform outcomes.
+Instead, institutional pressures may be interpreted through locally salient constellations of institutional logics, producing heterogeneous organizational responses rather than simple convergence.

 Normative institutionalism is a sociological interpretation of institutions and holds that a "logic of appropriateness" guides the behavior of actors within an institution.
 It predicts that the norms and formal rules of institutions will shape the actions of those acting within them.
 According to James March, the logic of appropriateness means that actions are "matched to situations by means of rules organized into identities."
 Thus normative institutionalism views that much of the behavior of institutional actors is based on the recognized situation that the actors encounter, the identity of the actors in the situation, and the analysis by the actor of the rules that generally govern behavior for that actor in that particular situation.